lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ~~~~
 {: #HPKE title='Message flow establishing a shared symmetric key for MAC-based protection' artwork-align="left"}

+Note: The PKI entity has a kemCertC certificate and the PKI management entity has a kemCertS certificate.

 1. The PKI entity formats a genm message of type id-it-HPKECiphertext and the
   value is absent.
 The message has no protection and the extraCerts field
-  contains the client KEM-certificate kemCertC.
+  contains the client (which is the PKI entity in {{HPKE}}) KEM-certificate kemCertC.

 1. The PKI management entity validates the client certificate kemCertC.